Spirochetes

 • Booster dose – 18 months or 5 years

-• Passive immunization.
+• Passive Immunization.

 • It is achieved by antitetanus serum (ATS) prepared from hyperimmune horses.